Elipsit/ext-LED-Lamps/README.md

  There are many different types of WS2812 leds avaliable in differnt pacakages from 5050SMD to COB.
 From subjective testing i've found using an led strip with a density between 60 LEDs/meter to 1600/LEDs per meter is a good range.

- 30 LEDs/meter has too much space between LEDs and results in courser color transitions Here is an example of a lamp made with 30LED/m
+ 30 LEDs/meter has too much space between LEDs and results in courser color transitions Here is an example of a lamp made with 30LED per meter:
  ![30LEDmeter](pics/30ledmeter.HEIC)

 Here is a comparason of the LED density options: